wf-group/wfview/README.md

-If you feel that we forgot ayone, just drop a mail.
+If you feel that we forgot anyone, just drop a mail.